abrotman/related-domains-by-dns/rdbd.md

 # Validation

-The validation process merely notes a relationship between the domains, and is not meant to guarantee that the data should be more trustworthy.
+The validated signature is solely meant to be proof that two domains are related.
+The existence of this relationship is not meant to state that the data from either domain should be more trustworthy.

 # Steps to validate